Syrian American Medical Society Foundation

-Since February 2022, Ukraine’s healthcare system has been devastated by sustained attacks and systemic disruptions.
-With over 1,760 assaults on medical infrastructure and tens of thousands of civilian casualties, the needs remain urgent.
-Mental health challenges are mounting, healthcare workers are overstretched, and critical services are at risk of collapse.
+Since February 2022, Ukraine’s healthcare system has been devastated by sustained attacks and systemic disruption caused by ongoing conflict.
+More than thousand assaults on medical infrastructure and tens of thousands of civilian casualties have pushed hospitals and healthcare workers to the brink.

-SAMS launched its Ukraine response in 2022 to help fill these gaps, providing trauma care, mental health support, and emergency training in partnership with Ukrainian institutions.
+In response, SAMS launched its Ukraine relief efforts in 2022 to address these urgent gaps.
+Through trauma care, mental health support, and emergency medical training delivered in partnership with Ukrainian institutions, SAMS provides lifesaving assistance where it is needed most.

 SAMS Humanitarian Response in Ukraine (2022–2024)